 It was the deadliest war in the history of humanity.
 Nearly every country on the globe played some part in World War Two, and when it finally ended in 1945, an estimated 60 to 70 million people, including military and civilians, had lost their lives.

-These staggering totals came about from millions of tons of dropped bombs, some of which were incendiaries that set fire to large chunks of German and Japanese cities, along with two atomic bombs that each vaporized a large metropolitan area.
+These staggering totals came about from millions of tons of dropped bombs.
+Some of which were incendiaries that set fire to large chunks of German and Japanese cities.
+Among those were the two atomic bombs that each vaporized a large metropolitan area of Nagasaki and Hiroshima.
 There was also artillery fired from land and sea, and all kinds of aircraft that strafed and destroyed railroads, convoys, and even fleeing civilians.

-But much of the fighting, which resulted in an almost countless number of military casualties, came from the infantrymen on the ground carrying their weapons and engaging in close-quarter skirmishes.
-These were the men who went from house-to-house and into caves to ferret out the enemy after the bombs and shells, dropped or fired from a distance, had failed to neutralize them.
+Much of the fighting was in close quarters, which resulted in an almost countless number of military casualties.
+The infantrymen on the ground clashed carrying their weapons and engaging in fierce skirmishes.
+These were the men who went from house-to-house and into caves to ferret out the enemy.
+This only occurred after the bombs and shells, dropped or fired from a distance, had failed to neutralize them.

 While there were a variety of weapons that made an impact in the Second World War, here are five that are particularly noteworthy.
 The first up is the rifle that General George S. Patton called “the greatest battle implement ever devised.”